News and blogs

 Why are hybrid power plants gaining attention?

-Hybrid power plants, which combine at least two sources such as solar power, wind power, and energy storage, are currently among the most talked-about topics in the energy industry.
+Hybrid power plants, which combine at least two energy sources such as solar power, wind power, and energy storage, are currently among the most talked-about topics in the energy industry.
 These facilities, which integrate multiple forms of energy production, enable more efficient and profitable energy production while also allowing participation in reserve markets.

 Growing interest in hybrid power plants is partly driven by recent changes to the Electricity Market Act and updated guidelines from the transmission system operator (TSO) on applying system technical requirements to hybrid facilities.
 These changes are expected to significantly facilitate and accelerate the deployment of hybrid power plants.